officialnishant7777/EVERNIGHT-RAINMETER-SKIN-HSR/README.md

-# EVERNIGHT-RAINMETER-SKIN-HSR
+# Evernight - Animated Rainmeter Skin

-A floating animated Rainmeter skin of Evernight From "Honkai Star Rail" Download and Extraact all the files to the Rainmeter SKINS folder
+A floating, animated Rainmeter skin featuring the character Seele (Evernight) from the game Honkai: Star Rail.

-Usually: (C:\Users\USER_NAME\Documents\Rainmeter\Skins)
+## Installation

+1. Download the `Evernight.rar` file from this repository.
+2. Extract the `.rar` file.
+You should now have a folder named `Evernight`.
+3. Move the entire `Evernight` folder into your Rainmeter skins directory, which is usually located at:
+    `C:\Users\YOUR_USERNAME\Documents\Rainmeter\Skins`
-Then open Rainmeter and click refresh all then load the skin.
+4. Open the **Manage Rainmeter** window, click the **"Refresh all"** button at the bottom left, and then load the skin.

-CREDITS:
-This character GIF/Image belongs to Honkai Star Rail from HOYOVERSE.
-This is a fan creation skin not for commercial use.
+## Credits & Disclaimer

+* **Artwork:** The character and all associated images belong to **HoYoverse**, the creators of *Honkai: Star Rail*.
+* This skin is a non-commercial fan creation.